vegaprotocol/mlp-tools/README.md

 The important parameters of the markets are:

-	# c2: [network] this is the  multiple of open interest that we target for coverage by liquidity providers

 	# v: [network] this parameter is the multiple of the target coverage required as stake to secure the obligation

 	# k: [network] this sets obligation (siskas), i.e. obligation = k * comitted stake